AskXclaim/PaymentProviderPackage/ReadMe.md

 do a nuget restore etc.

 ### Usage Two: Get a nuget package of the Infrastructure project
+Generate a nuget package using instructions from [this](https://learn.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli) or [this](https://www.jetbrains.com/help/rider/Creating_NuGet_packages.html) tutorial and consume where needed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>